-- Where the risk assessment indicated in para.
+- 17.1 Where the risk assessment in para.
 15.2(a) is inconclusive, and a public health emergency could pose a serious risk of harm to human life or health, States may implement certain measures on the basis of precaution, provided that such measures: - a. are the least restrictive precautionary measure to a public health threat that would achieve the appropriate level of health protection; and - b. restrict human rights only in accordance with paras.
-16.1 to 16.3. - The conclusion that the risk of harm in para.
+16.1 to 16.3. - 17.2 The conclusion that the risk of harm in para.
 17.1 is 'serious' must be made in light of a decision-making process which: - a. involves public participation in accordance with paras.
-7.1, 7.2 and 15.2 (d);

-- b. is accompanied by a full and widely communicated justification, including the publication of the medical and public health rationale used to support the precautionary measure; and - c. is subject to continuous, evidence-informed and deliberative reviews (see paras.
-7.2, 15.2(a) & 15.2 (d)).
+7.1, 7.2 and 15.2 (d); - b. is accompanied by a full and widely communicated justification, including the publication of the medical and public health rationale used to support the precautionary measure; and - c. is subject to continuous, evidence-informed and deliberative reviews.